linpengcheng/PurefunctionPipelineDataflow/doc/Mummy4Foxpro.md

-# The mummy returns 4: Foxpro programming model is the development direction of the future programming language
+# The mummy returns 4: Foxpro Database-oriented programming paradigm is the development direction of the future programming language

 Copyright © 2021.11.07 Lin Pengcheng, all rights reserved.